EveryPixelHurts/demuskify/PRIVACY.md

 8. Contact Us

 If you have any questions or concerns about this Privacy Policy or Demuskify, please contact us at pablo+chromeextensions@everypixelhurts.com.

-Please remember that this template is just a starting point, and you should customize it to accurately reflect your extension's privacy practices and your specific contact information.

-Once you have your privacy policy ready, you can link to it from the Chrome Web Store or Firefox Add-ons page where users can install your extension.